J. W. Schull: Death

-Yellow fever was not diagnosed in Schull by the surgeon in charge at the Marine Hospital before Schull was discharged from its wards; it only became evident in retrospect.

-On August 17, Thomas Magner Jr., a child living at his family's grocery store on the opposite corner of Ann Street from the boarding house, was attacked by the disease, which then "spread rapidly in every direction from that centre."

-It is believed that the disease could not have been contracted by Schull anywhere but aboard the Server since he had been attached to that vessel for just over a year, during which time it remained solely in United States waters.
-It is assumed that Schull was infected by the populace aboard the Spanish brig Ynez, which arrived from Havana on July 16 and was berthed around 90 ft above the Server at the docks of the Atlantic and Gulf Railroad at the foot of Barnard Street from July 18, five days before Schull was taken ill.
-Some claim Schull boarded the neighboring vessel, "consorting intimately with her cook, for the sake of cigars", but both its captain and crew denied this.

-Schull's death

 Schull died on July 30, 1876, aged 27.
 While "sitting up in bed calm and cheerful, he was taken with sudden hemorrhage.
 The blood escaped from his mouth in quantities, was red and frothy, and death ensued almost immediately."
 An autopsy undertaken four hours later recorded that Schull had yellow skin, lungs filled with blood, traces of incipient tubercles in the lungs, with ulcers on their exterior, and his liver was a "complete boxwood color."

 He was interred in Savannah's Laurel Grove Cemetery.